At a glance

 The goal of treatment is to identify and treat the cause, where possible as well as manage symptoms.
 Treatment requires a multimodal approach, which may include the following:

-A highly digestible, low-fat diet containing a novel protein.
+- A highly digestible, low-fat diet containing a novel protein.

-Corticosteroids – Prednisone is the drug of choice (as well as dietary therapy) for all types of
+- Corticosteroids: Prednisone is the drug of choice (as well as dietary therapy) for all types of

-Sulfasalazine is the drug of choice for lymphatic-plasmacytic colitis.
+- Sulfasalazine: This anti-inflammatory medication is the drug of choice for lymphatic-plasmacytic colitis.

 Fecal microbiota transplant (FMT):